 All Cabinet Members have a shared and individual responsibility for developing and implementing the Council’s policy, performance and budget framework.

 For further details of the Cabinet, please follow this link: https://www.oldham.gov.uk/cabinet

 The Leader chairs the Council’s Cabinet meeting and is accountable for proposing and directing the overall strategy, budget and policy arrangements of the Council.

 The Leader of the Council is Councillor Arooj Shah who is elected by all members of the Council at the annual Council meeting.

 It is the responsibility of the Leader to ‘lead the Council’, build a vision for the district and represent Oldham at regional and national events.

 The Leader also provides community leadership to those organisations that work closely with the Council.

-The Leader of the Opposition acts as the principal spokesperson for the Opposition Group of which they are leader and establishes and represents the views of the group on issues of policy and priority.
+The Leaders of the Opposition act as the principal spokesperson for the Opposition Group of which they are leaders and establishes and represents the views of the group on issues of policy and priority.

 Support officer: Liz Drogan.
 0161 770 4705